WebAssembly/gc/proposals/gc/MVP-JS.md

 The JS Typed Object proposal includes a [generally-applicable set of Value Type objects](TODO).
-This general set is extended with additional Value Type objects in the `WebAssembly` namespace [described below](#other-webassembly-value-types), so that all WebAssembly field types have a corresponding JS Value Type.
+This general set is extended with additional Value Type objects in the `WebAssembly` namespace [described below](#other-webassembly-value-types), so that all WebAssembly field types have a corresponding Value Type object.
 The generally-applicable Value Type objects defined by the JS Typed Object proposal are broken into two categories: